• Skip to primary navigation

 Vary the sausage

-Impossible sausage or Field Roast apple sage sausage would both be good here.
+Impossible sausage, Field Roast apple sage sausage, or Tofurky Italian sausage would all be good here.

-If you don’t like kale, replace it with any dark leafy green you like or other sturdy vegetable.
+If you don’t like kale, replace it with any dark leafy greens you enjoy, like collard greens.

-If you opt for spinach, I recommend adding it at the same time as the roasted gnocchi.
+If you opt for a lighter leafy green like spinach, I recommend adding it at the same time as the roasted gnocchi.
 Spinach wilts in seconds in hot liquid.

 Storage instructions